MIKNSJ/config/git/merge.md

 # Merging Git Repository Documentation

-The following documentation goes over how to merge repositories.
+The following documentation goes over how to merge repositories and branches.

 ***

-## Sources
+## Merging Repositories

 You may refer to the guides shown below: